 Welcome to Maitland River Elementary School – A Great Place To Be!

-This is my second year as principal at Maitland River Elementary School.
+This is my fourth year as principal at Maitland River Elementary School and my thirteenth as a principal in the Avon Maitland District School Board.
 I am so very happy to be here.

 We have an extremely supportive School Council.
 Parents contribute a great deal to our school community through their involvement in many facets of our educational experiences.
 Their support is appreciated and necessary to move our school forward academically and socially.

 We have intense, well aligned school goals for the 2018-2019 school year; these goals are directly related to the Avon Maitland District School Board’s strategic plan.
 We have committed to maximizing outcomes for students and to creating positive and inclusive learning environments.
 I will share a little about the way we do this.

 Improving student achievement in literacy and numeracy, with a continued focus on non-fiction writing, as a subject on its own, and across the curriculum continues.
 We have implemented, school-wide, four main purposes for reading and writing:

 - To persuade

 (to explain, to recount, to instruct, to report).